Pigeon Guillemot Survey

 The pigeon guillemot is considered an indicator species of nearshore health, since this bird feeds heavily on forage fish and other small marine creatures it catches by diving beneath the surface.
 In May and June, pigeon guillemots lay eggs and by end of June, the birds are busy providing fish for the juveniles in the burrows.

-In 2016 the pigeon guillemot survey project was initiated in collaboration with Island MRC and Olympic Peninsula Audubon Society.
-Each survey consists of one hour monitoring of the breeding colony before 9 am, one day a week from June through September.
+In 2016, the pigeon guillemot survey project was initiated in collaboration with Island MRC and Olympic Peninsula Audubon Society.
+Each survey consists of one hour monitoring of the breeding colony before 9 am, once a week from June through September.
 The number of survey sites each year depends on the number of volunteer surveyors.

 2020 Survey efforts